Hansi hoard

-The Hansi hoard was discovered accidentally by children looking for a ball, when they discovered one of the images on January 19, 1982.
-Hansi is located in the Hisar district of Haryana state, India.
-Archaeological Survey of India then excavated the completely hoard in 1982.
-It contained 58 bronze images of Jain Tirthankaras inside Asigarh Fort dating back to the 8th-9th century, as determined by paleographical analysis, although none of the images are dated.
+The Hansi hoard is a collection of 58 bronze images of Jain Tirthankaras that were accidentally discovered by children on January 19, 1982.
+The Archaeological Survey of India excavated the entire hoard, which was located in Hansi, in the Hisar district of Haryana state, India.
+The collection, found inside Asigarh Fort, dates back to the 8th—9th century, as determined by paleographical analysis, although none of the images are dated.

 History

 In 1982 Archaeological Survey of India discovered 58 bronze images of Jain Tirthankaras inside Asigarh Fort.
 These idols date back to 8th-9th century.
 These idols were buried to keep it safe from invaders.
-These idols belong to both Digambar and Shwetambar sect.
+These idols belong to both Digambar and Śvetāmbara sect.
 Some of the images still had coating of sandalwood paste, suggesting that they were in active worship before they were hastily buried in a copper container just before Masud’s invasion at Hansi in A.D.
 1037.
-The hoard included a few implements of worship and included a Buddhist Avalokiteśvara image.
+Among the hoard, there are a few implements of worship and included a Buddhist Avalokiteśvara image.
 These idols are currently placed in Punyoday Jain temple, Hansi.

 Initially kept at the Digambar Jain Panchayati temple, they were kept at the Chandigarh Museum.
 The idols were then given back to the Jain community on December 30, 1991.

 Other well-known hoards of Jain bronzes include Akota Bronzes of Gujarat; Chausa hoard and Aluara bronzes from Bihar.